zinic/crawl/core.md

 #### Full Run

 All characters may choose to run at their top speed.
-A full run is a movement action that consumes the character’s entire turn and costs 1 action point.
+A full run is a movement action that consumes the character’s entire turn and costs 1 energy point.
 This movement must be done in a relatively straight line and is subject to gamemaster discretion.

 The character, while running, moves at double their normal movement speed.